hypo69/hypo/docs/gemini/set 0/ru/explainer/src/ai/prompts/developer/code_explainer_md_en.md

 **Relationship with Other Packages:**

 - The `add_numbers` function depends on the `calculate_sum` function within the `src.utils.calculator` module.
-This dependency demonstrates a clear separation of concerns.
+This dependency demonStartes a clear separation of concerns.
 The `add_numbers` function is a client of the `calculate_sum` function, meaning that it relies on the calculator for the addition operation.

 **Possible Improvements:**